nats-io/nats.java/README.md

 If you are using the 1.x version of java-nats and don't want to upgrade to 2.0.0 please use ranges in your POM file, java-nats-streaming 1.x is using [1.1, 1.9.9) for this.

-### Using GraalVM Example
+## Integration with GraalVM

+To inlcude this library with a GraalVM project, there are 2 important configurations you must use:
+* `--initialize-at-run-time=io.nats.client.support.RandomUtils`
+* `--initialize-at-run-time=java.security.SecureRandom`.

-Important GraalVM configurations are `--initialize-at-run-time=io.nats.client.support.RandomUtils` and `--initialize-at-run-time=java.security.SecureRandom`.
-These will instruct GraalVM to initialize specified classes at runtime.
-So that these instances don't have fixed seeds.
+These will instruct GraalVM to initialize specified classes at runtime, so that these instances don't have fixed seeds.
 GraalVM won't compile without these parameters.

-Explore the [nats-graalvm-example](https://github.com/YunaBraska/nats-graalvm-example) repository for a straightforward demonstration on creating efficient NATS clients with GraalVM.
+For a much more thorough discussion of the subject, please visit the  [nats-graalvm-example](https://github.com/YunaBraska/nats-graalvm-example) repository made by one of our contributors.
+There is detailed demonstration for creating an efficient NATS clients with GraalVM.
-This example leverages the [jNats](https://github.com/nats-io/nats.java) client to connect to a [NATS test server](https://github.com/YunaBraska/nats-server), which is included within the project.
+This example leverages the client to connect to a [NATS test server](https://github.com/YunaBraska/nats-server).

 ## Basic Usage